-Test: set the continuous background flow rate to 15 ml/min, and lasing flow rate to 35 mL/min.
-Start the background flow and step on the laser footswitch while laser emission is still inhibited.
-The pump must now automatically switch to the lasing rate.
-When releasing the footswitch, the pump must return to the continuous background flow of 15mL/min.

-Eventually, inspect the laser spot of the laser catheters.
-This test must be performed after irrigation, as the dry catheter radiates a completely different laser beam.
-Dip the catheter tip into a white cup filled with sterile water or saline.
-Avoid reflective metal surfaces.
+- 1. The continuous background Low Flow rate of 10 ml/min - 2.
+The lasing High Flow rate of 35 mL/min. - 3.
+Start the Low Flow and step on the laser footswitch while laser emission is still inhibited. - The pump must now automatically switch from Low Flow 10mL/min to High Flow rate of 35mL/min. - 5.
+When releasing the footswitch, the pump must return automatically to the continuous Low Flow of 10mL/min. - 6.
+Inspect the laser spot of the optical fiber.
+This test must be performed during Low Flow irrigation, as the dry catheter radiates a completely different laser beam. - 7.
+Thus, dip the catheter tip into a white non-metallic cup filled with sterile water or saline. - 8.
+Avoid reflective metal surfaces. - 9.
 The laser spot must be visible as a clear-cut continuous ring ("Donut").
-An additional spot may be visible in its center that must not be brighter than the ring.
-Do not use catheters with anomalous laser spots.
+An additional spot may be visible in its centre that must not be brighter than the ring. - 10.
+Do not use catheters with anomalous laser spots (Figures).

-1064nm Nd:YAG Laser beam lateral view
+1064nm Nd:YAG-Laser beam lateral view